addiittiii/Auditory_Awareness/research_assessment.md

 Submission number (1-4): 1

-Project GitHub repository URL:
+Project GitHub repository URL: https://github.com/addiittiii/Auditory_Awareness

-Filename of manuscript .qmd:
+Filename of manuscript .qmd:  _auditory_awareness.qmd

-Filename of knitted .pdf:
+Filename of knitted .pdf: _auditory_awareness.pdf

 ## AI Statement

-Describe whether and how you used AI/LLMs when completing this project:
+Describe whether and how you used AI/LLMs when completing this project: I did use AI for this project-specifically AI studio and Claude.
+I mainly used it for troubleshooting the bugs which occured alot during plotting because hitting all those objectives with my kind of project was a bit challenging.So I did take ideas from AI as to how I can hit these objectives with the data I was handling.

 Optionally (for engagement points) reflect on your use of AI:

+Working with AI definitely did make things go a lot faster.
+I did this whole project in like a day so but since I had already done exactly this for my previous mini project, I kind of knew the problems I'd run into.
+But, again using AI studio did not accept things blindly.
+It was really hard to articulate what I wanted to the AI and so many times it would give me something totally wrong and I had to troubleshoot it twice as much.
+I think the best way to describe it is that the LLM was a really powerful tool, but it was still just a tool.
+It's not a substitute for understanding the research itself.
+At the end, I had to use my own brain to understand exactly what my aim is and how am I going to get there.
+But AI was definitely a big help during the whole process to help me brainstorm and come up with productive ideas.

 ## Overall requirements